Chicago Exterior Wall Inspection Compliance Guide

 Safe With Repair and Maintenance Program (SWRMP)

-The façade is currently safe but requires repairs or monitoring to prevent deterioration.
+The façade is currently safe but requires repairs or monitoring.

-• Repairs must be completed within the timeframe recommended by the inspector
+• Repairs must be completed within the recommended timeframe

 • Conditions must be addressed before the next inspection cycle